GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 You are not illiterate.
+> 🥠 Help!
+I am being held prisoner in a fortune cookie factory.

 ### Where you can find me